JarmoKukkola/kotlin-aes-xchacha20-crypto/README.md

 * Instead of AES-128-CBC encryption, implemented double encryption, once with AES-256-GCM and another time with XChaCha20.
 Each are using unique key.
 The purpose is to reduce probability of successful attacks.
 * Increased minimum android API version to 21.
 * Added more robust tests, including measurements of key derivation time with PBKDF2 and Argon2.
+* Added InputStream encryption/decryption to OutputStream.
+It is meant for handling objects that are too big to be at once in memory.

 # Features